mikemintz/deme/deme_django/docs/architecture.rst

 * **TextComment:** A TextComment is a Comment and a TextDocument combined.
 It is currently the only form of user-generated comments.
 It defines no new fields.

-* **EditComment:** An EditComment is a Comment that is automatically generated whenever an agent edits an item.
-The commented item is the item that was edited, and the commented item version number is the new version that was just generated (as opposed to the previous version number).
-It defines no new fields.

-* **DeactivateComment:** A DeactivateComment is a Comment that is automatically generated whenever an agent deactivates an item.
-The commented item is the item that was deactivated, and the commented item version number is the latest version number at the time of the deactivation.
-It defines no new fields.

-* **ReactivateComment:** A ReactivateComment is a Comment that is automatically generated whenever an agent reactivates an item.
-The commented item is the item that was reactivated, and the commented item version number is the latest version number at the time of the reactivation.
-It defines no new fields.

-* **DestroyComment:** A DestroyComment is a Comment that is automatically generated whenever an agent destroys an item.
-The commented item is the item that was destroyed, and the commented item version number is the latest version number at the time of the destroying.
-It defines no new fields.

-* **AddMemberComment:** An AddMemberComment is a Comment that is automatically generated whenever an item is added to a collection (via a creation or reactivation of a Membership).
-The commented item is the collection, and the commented item version number is the latest version number at the time of the add.
-The ``membership`` field points to the new Membership.

-* **RemoveMemberComment:** A RemoveMemberComment is a Comment that is automatically generated whenever an item is removed from a collection (via a deactivation of a Membership).
-The commented item is the collection, and the commented item version number is the latest version number at the time of the remove.
-The membership field points to the old Membership.

 * **Excerpt:** An Excerpt is an Item that refers to a portion of another Item (or an external resource, such as a webpage).
 Excerpt is meant to be abstract, so developers should always create subclasses rather than creating raw Excerpts.

 * **TextDocumentExcerpt:** A TextDocumentExcerpt refers to a contiguous region of text in a version of another TextDocument in Deme.
 The body field contains the excerpted region, and the following fields are introduced: